jseobyun/WarpHE4D_ReFLAME/README.md

 pip install -r requirements.txt
 ```

+## Prerequisites
+- Download pretrained WarpHE4D checkpoint from here and place it into `./ckpts/warphead/warph3ad_fast.pt`.
+- Download DWpose from [HuggingFace](https://huggingface.co/yzd-v/DWPose) and place them into `./ckpts/yzd-v/DWPose/*`.
+- Download `landmark_embedding.npy` from [FLAME](https://flame.is.tue.mpg.de) and place it into `./templates/FLAME2023/landmark_embedding.npy`.

 ## Data preparation
-- Even though UV supervision strongly reduce the hard initialization such as procrustes-alignment or ICP, It still needs light initialization.
+- Even though UV supervision significantly reduces the need for hard initialization steps such as Procrustes alignment or ICP, it still requires a mild initialization.
 <p align="center">
   <img src="./assets/data_normalization.png" width="45%"/>
 </p>

-- As shown in above Figure, 3D head mesh should be with in unit cube bounded in [-1, 1].
+- As shown in above Figure, 3D head mesh should be within unit cube bounded in [-1, 1].
 - Additionally, +y axis is up-direction and +z axis is front facing direction (Red: x axis, Green : y axis, Blue : z axis)
 ```
 $DATA_DIR